- Open Access

 Electronic supplementary material

 Additional file 1: Table S1: Comparison between HOXD10 expression determined by IHC and miR10b expression in breast cancer tissues and paired normal specimens.
-Table S2.
 Associations of clinicopathological characteristics with miR-10b RERs in the whole patients group.
 Table S3.
 Univariate Cox regression models evaluating the association between clinicopathological variables and: Overall Survival (OS), Time to Progression (TTP) and Metastases Free Survival (MFS) in the patients’ group without metastases at diagnosis (n=90).
 (DOC 180 KB)

 About this article